Ellis Achong. Photo Courtesy: Wikipedia

-It had required a rescue act by captain Douglas Jardine and all-rounder Walter Robbins to steady England – so surprising and spirited had been the West Indian show at Old Trafford.
+It had required a rescue act by captain Douglas Jardine and all-rounder Walter Robins to steady England – so surprising and spirited had been the West Indian show at Old Trafford.
 First George Headley had posted his magnificent 169, adding 200 with wicketkeeper Ivan Barrow.
 Following that, Manny Martindale had rocked the vaunted England top order.

 Now, as Ellis Edgar “Puss” Achong ran in to send down his slow left arm spin, the Middlesex amateur was in a belligerent mood.
 He stepped down the wicket, his intentions aggressive.
 Strangely, however, the ball came back into him after landing, went through his legs, and Barrow whipped off the bails.
-Robbins was out for 55.
+Robins was out for 55.

 Constantine, for long settled in England turning out for Nelson in the Lancashire League, had painstakingly peeled his way past the various layers of racial restrictions in the Caribbeans.
 Was he surprised at this rather ethnic comment by an Englishman, or was he just upset?
 Legend has it he turned towards the departing batsman and asked, “You mean the bowler or the ball?”

-The roots of left arm wrist spin
+The roots of left-arm wrist-spin

 Achong indeed was the first man of Chinese origin to play Test cricket.
-But, whether the remark by Robbins and the counter question by Constantine really christened the left-armer’s wrist spin as ‘chinaman’ remains debatable.
+But, whether the remark by Robins and the counter question by Constantine really christened the left-armer’s wrist spin as ‘chinaman’ remains debatable.
 Some even say that the term ‘chinaman’ should be used only for the left-arm spinner’s googly, and not the leg-break that turn into the right handed batsman.

 Sketchy documentation suggests that Charlie Llewellyn, the left handed South African all-rounder who played the game in the late 19th and early 20th century, was the first man to experiment with the delivery.